Skip to content

 • renewable energy sources were built and their number is increasing;

-• communal vegetable and orchard for high quality food were developed to provide daily fresh vegetables and fruits for all children and community kitchen;
+• communal vegetable and orchard for high quality food were developed by the municipality of Troyan to provide daily fresh vegetables and fruits for all children and community kitchen;

-• The area needs to find a balance between the increasing number of aging population and the use of public and private digital services.
+Yet, the area needs to find a better balance between the increasing number of aging population and the use of public and private digital services.

 Pictures 📸